PowerShell/PowerShell-RFC/RFC0000-RFC-Process.md

 ## Roles

-- **Author** - All members of the community are allowed to author new RFCs and can provide feedback to any RFC.
+* **Author**: All members of the community are allowed to author new RFCs and can provide feedback to any RFC.
-- **Maintainer** - Owner of the RFC process.
-- **Maintainer's committee** - Committee of Maintainers to vote and to make conclusion about accept/reject RFC.
+* **PowerShell Committee**: The design committe that votes to accept or reject an RFC.
+(Learn more about the PowerShell Committee [here](https://github.com/PowerShell/PowerShell/blob/master/docs/community/governance.md#powershell-committee).)
+* **Committee Member**: An individual member of the PowerShell Committee.

 ## RFC Naming Convention